yzy1996/Awesome-GANs/2-Pretrained GANs/README.md

-Can be related to controllable GAN
+Can be related to controllable GAN and GAN inversion.